Bafumbira & Banyarwanda Indigenous Tribes of Uganda: What makes them different? How about sameness?

 At their core, the Bafumbira and Banyarwanda share the same Sociological Anatomy.
 This is defined by a three-tiered structure:

-1. The Clan System (Ubwoko)
+1. The Clan System (Ubwoko or Imiryango)

 Both groups are organized into ancient, cross-cutting clans.
 These clans are the “Bloodline” and are more important than political labels.
 The Abasinga (Kite totem), Abazigaba (Leopard totem), and Abasindi/Abanyiginya (Crested Crane totem) are found in both groups.
 Because these clans are exogamous (you must marry outside your clan), they created a vast web of kinship that ignores modern borders.